Kintsugi:

 reedsy.com

-First, the best memoir I’ve ever read.
+Kintsugi is the best memoir I’ve ever read.
 It captures time and place, delving into the atmosphere of different locations and getting the reader into that experience by appealing to all the senses.
 There’s some amazingly drawn-out characters; Annuii’s Mama, Shi-Na, her Baba and even Grandma Jong.
 The family are living and breathing on the page, a real gift.

 Margaret Bates